Hypotension in Infants

 When should I seek immediate care or call 911?

-- Your infant has trouble breathing, or breathes faster than his healthcare provider says he should.
+- Your infant has trouble breathing, or breathes faster than his or her healthcare provider says he or she should.

 - Your infant has trouble, or is not able to, breastfeed or drink from a bottle.